19 Bulletproof Strategies If You Want Your Corporation to Look Innovative

 Given the importance of innovation to drive the longevity, growth, and competitiveness of large corporations, here are 19 bulletproof strategies you can use to look innovative.

-So, without further delay, here are 19 strategies to make your corporation look more innovative.
+Here are 19 strategies to make your corporation look more innovative.

 1. Do the Silicon Valley petting zoo thing – Go to the Valley and tell the troops about how you want to bring innovation from the outside in.
 Talk about how we must disrupt ourselves and share stories of meeting with hoodie-clad founders.
 Meet with the same VCs every other corporation is meeting with and talk about your amazing network and access.